kearutherford/BerkeleyForestsAnalytics/README.md

       - **sc_length_100h:** Slope-corrected transect length (i.e.,
         horizontal transect length) for 100-hour fuels in either meters or feet
-    - If sampling design is simple random:
+    - If sampling design is simple random (all of these variables must characters):
       - **time:** Depending on the project, the time identifier could be the year of measurement, the month of measurement, etc. For example, if plots are remeasured every summer for five years,